555 Chip Tester

 The only point to note is that I used two 100nF capacitors in parallel instead of a 200nF cap, simply because I didn't have one of those.

-I considered following ElProCus’ example and keeping the circuit board bare, but eventually decided to mount it in a scrap jewelry box I found.
+I considered following ElProCus’ example and keeping the circuit board bare, but eventually decided to mount it in an old cardboard jewelry box that I had in my scrap box.
 Holes were cut in the box lid where required.
 They were then filed to shape - yep I filed cardboard!
-A frame of 2mm greyboard was glued to the underside of the perfboard to raise it up to the required height within the box.

-It was difficult to measure the exact location of the controls directly because the lid is a different size to the base, but I resolved that by putting a dab of acrylic paint on the switch tops and then fitted and removed the lid.
-I then drilled the holes for the switches where the paint stuck to the lid.
+It was difficult to measure the exact position of the required holes in the box lid because the lid is a different size to the base.
+That problem was resolved by putting a dab of acrylic paint on the switch tops and then fitting and removing the lid.
+The holes for the switches were then drilled where the paint stuck to the lid.
 Everything else was measured from those holes.
-The box was touched up with black acrylic paint and the labels were printed on ink jet paper and glued to the box lid.
-Finally, holes were drilled through the side of the lid and box and tiny screws were used to keep the lid in place.